DOGE28/Zerto-Upgrade-Tutorial/README.md

 If it doesn't, change the second line to look like it does in the above photo (using your host name).
 Use `Ctl + X` then press 'Y' to save the changes and exit.

 Return to the appliance manager by using the `appliance-manager` command, and select number 4: `Reboot Appliance`.
 Wait for it to come back up and see if the problem has cleared.
-If it has not cleared, double check that the host name change made persisted through the reboot.
+If it has not cleared, double check that the host name change persisted through the reboot.
 If it looks right and it is still giving this error, contact Tonaquint to assist further.